unixlabs/linux-slack-system-monitor/README.md

 ---

-## 📝 License
+## License

 MIT License — free to use, modify, and distribute.

 ---

-## ✨ Credits
+## Credits

 Built by "@unixlabs Adil Hussain" for sysadmins, SREs, and devs who need fast, no-dependency alerts from their servers.

 Need advanced monitoring?
-Ask about Prometheus + Grafana + Slack AlertManager integrations! conteact at Fiverr @openlinux
+Ask about Prometheus + Grafana + Slack AlertManager integrations! contact at Fiverr @openlinux